Netorare / NTR

 Overview

 Netorare, almost always abbreviated NTR, is an erotic narrative theme (strongly identified with Japanese adult manga, doujinshi, visual novels and games) in which a character's lover or spouse is seduced and "taken away" by a rival.
-Its defining feature is emotional rather than physical: the camera stays on the betrayed party's jealousy, humiliation and sense of loss rather than on the sexual act itself.
-That emphasis on the cheated-on person's anguish is precisely what separates NTR from consensual cuckqueaning and other forms of cuckolding, where the displaced partner knowingly enjoys the arrangement.
-This article covers the term's origins, its sub-perspectives, the proposed psychology, and the real-world consent issues that arise when fiction is brought into a relationship.
+Its defining feature is emotional rather than physical: the story stays with the betrayed party's jealousy, humiliation and sense of loss rather than with the sexual act itself.
+That focus on the cheated-on person's anguish is what separates NTR from consensual cuckqueaning and other forms of cuckolding, where the displaced partner knowingly enjoys the arrangement.
+This article covers the term's origins, its three sub-perspectives, the proposed psychology, and the real-world consent issues that arise when the fantasy is brought into a relationship.

 History & origins